Skip to main content

 Just like sticking to a consistent sleep schedule can keep your internal clock ticking properly, getting some sun when you wake up in the morning can help your circadian rhythm reset for the day, too.
 Try to incorporate 15 minutes of sunlight into your morning routine by enjoying your coffee on the patio, taking an early morning stroll, or cracking open a few windows while you make breakfast.

-This won’t just help you wake up faster in the morning, but it will also ensure that your body and mind are on the same page when it’s time to wind down for the day, too.
+This will not only help you wake up faster in the morning but also ensure that your body and mind are on the same page when it’s time to wind down for the day.

 Exercise (but time it right!)

-Unsurprisingly, daily exercise can go a long way in cracking the code on how to go to sleep.
-On top of helping tire you out, exercise can also help regulate your circadian rhythm, reduce anxiety, and improve your mood.
+Unsurprisingly, daily exercise can help crack the code on how to go to sleep.
+In addition to helping tire you out, exercise can also help regulate your circadian rhythm, reduce anxiety, and improve your mood.
 When it comes to sleep, though, Dr. Carney and Dr. Breus stress the importance of timing.

 Exercise raises your core temperature, and the subsequent lowering of that temperature helps your body prepare for sleep.
 Try timing your workout for about four hours before you plan to go to bed.
 Otherwise, your increased core body temp may affect your ability to sleep at night.